Moviender/Moviender-API/README.md

 * POST `/user_genre_preference/` stores a user genre preferences to the database.

 ### Movies
-The movies router contains all the **GET** and **POST** requests that have to do with the movie metadata, ratings and recommendations.
+The movies router contains all the requests that have to do with the movie metadata, ratings and recommendations.

 **e.g.**